rajinachaudhari/skincare-ecommerce-FAQ-RAG-Chatbot/README.md

-# Skincare Ecommerce FAQ RAG Chatbot 🧴
+# Skincare Ecommerce FAQ RAG Chatbot

-A beginner-friendly **Retrieval-Augmented Generation (RAG)** chatbot specifically designed to answer skincare and ecommerce product questions using local machine learning models.
-This project requires **no API keys** and runs entirely on your CPU.
+A beginner-friendly Retrieval-Augmented Generation (RAG) chatbot designed to answer skincare and ecommerce-related questions using local, open-source language models.
+This project does not require API keys and runs fully on your local machine.
 ---

-## 📋 Table of Contents
+##  Table of Contents

 - [What is This Project?](#what-is-this-project)
 - [Features](#features)